lindbergryan04/RecipeRater_report/README.md

 Since transferring to UC San Diego, our cooking habits have taken a hit.
 With busy schedules and limited time, we've started prioritizing convenience over nutrition, which is something we’d like to change.
 The goal of this project is to find a way to optimize recipe selection, so we can cook meals that are tasty, quick to prepare, and nutritionally balanced without spending hours in the kitchen.

 To do this, we analyzed a large dataset of 234,429 recipes with 15 features and built a machine learning model to predict how highly a recipe will be rated (out of 5 stars).
-There’s no shortage of recipes available online, but sorting through them to figure out which are actually worth making can be a pain—especially if a recipe has no reviews.
+There’s no shortage of recipes available online, but sorting through them to figure out which are actually worth making can be a pain, especially if a recipe has no reviews.
 A good prediction model could fill in the gaps, helping users filter through recipes they've saved and prioritize the ones that are most likely to be good.

 Our approach started with exploratory data analysis (EDA) to figure out which recipe features were actually useful for predicting ratings.
 We focused on cooking time, number of steps, and key nutritional values (calories, sugar, sodium, protein, and saturated fat).
 We also introduced a new metric: the balance score, which takes into account taste (rating), effort (prep time & complexity), and healthiness to give each recipe a holistic score.